-OK, but what does a technical project manager do?
+What does a technical project manager do?

 Technical project managers have fairly diverse roles, with workdays involving a combination of the following tasks:

-- Brainstorming: a technical PM is likely to be involved right from the beginning of a project, where the details of the deliveries are still being worked out amongst technical personnel.
+- Brainstorming: A technical PM is likely to be involved right from the beginning of a project, where the details of the deliveries are still being worked out amongst technical personnel.

-- Planning: once the project outcomes have been set out and agreed upon, a technical project manager will need to create timelines, determine the required resources, assemble a project team, identify potential risks, and establish project milestones.
+- Planning: Once the project outcomes have been set out and agreed upon, a technical project manager will need to create timelines, determine the required resources, assemble a project team, identify potential risks, and establish project milestones.

-- Scheduling and designation of project tasks: technical PMs generally have fairly large teams, working on different areas of a project.
+- Scheduling and designation of project tasks: Technical PMs generally have fairly large teams, working on different areas of a project.
 Part of their job is to allocate tasks and resources among team members, some of which are likely to be team leaders, managers, or technical teams.

-- Execution of project phases: although the technical project manager may not be involved in the day-to-day completion of tasks, they will be actively involved in monitoring and executing the overarching phases of the project.
+- Execution of project phases: Although the technical project manager may not be involved in the day-to-day completion of tasks, they will be actively involved in monitoring and executing the overarching phases of the project.

-- Managing the budget: financial management is a large part of the technical project management role, with budgets that are typically finite and require constant adjustment as project requirements shift or unexpected costs develop.
+- Managing the budget: Financial management is a large part of the technical project management role, with budgets that are typically finite and require constant adjustment as project requirements shift or unexpected costs develop.

-- Communicating with all stakeholders: although the technical project manager ‘manages’ a project, there are typically a number of stakeholders who have a vested interest in the project’s success.
+- Communicating with all stakeholders: Although the technical project manager ‘manages’ a project, there are typically a number of stakeholders who have a vested interest in the project’s success.
 These might be investors, shareholders, the company board and CEO, or in the case of project management and IT development first, the company’s client.

 5 tools every technical project manager needs

 Hardware and software might be terms you associate only with developer’s projects or IT project managers.
 Think again!

 1. Work OS for project management – monday.com